University of Kent

 Available to residents in Keynes College and Becket Court, this package includes breakfast and dinner at Dolche Vita on weekdays, and brunch and dinner at Rutherford Dining Hall on weekends and Bank Holidays.

-Bed and Flex – available to residents of Eliot and Rutherford Colleges, this catering and accommodation package includes a £10 daily allowance to spend on food in a choice of campus venues, seven days per week, during term time.
+Available to residents of Eliot and Rutherford Colleges, this catering and accommodation package includes a £10 daily allowance to spend on food in a choice of campus venues, seven days per week, during term time.

 A great accommodation option for our Medway students.
 You will stay in your own en-suite room in a flat for between 5 to 8 students, and each flat has a spacious kitchen.
 The cost of accommodation includes utility bills, internet connectivity and personal contents insurance.